The Conformist (1970 film): Plot

 While visiting Quadri, Marcello falls in love with Anna, the professor's French wife, and pursues her.
 Although she and her husband are aware of Marcello's dangerous Fascist sympathies, she responds to his advances and forms a close attachment to Giulia, towards whom she also makes sexual advances.
 Giulia and Anna dress extravagantly and go to a dance hall with their husbands, where Marcello's commitment to the Fascists is tested by Quadri.
-Manganiello is also present, having been following Marcello for some time and doubting his intentions.
+Manganiello is also present.
+Having followed Marcello for some time he is now doubting his intentions.
 Marcello secretly returns the gun he has been given and provides Manganiello with the location of Quadri's country house in Savoy, where the couple plan to go the following day.

 Even though Marcello has warned Anna not to accompany her husband to the countryside, she makes the car journey nonetheless.
 On a deserted alpine road, Fascist agents fatally stab Quadri as Anna watches in horror.
 When the men turn their attention to her, she runs to the car behind for help.
 On seeing Marcello as the passenger in the back seat and realising his betrayal, Anna begins to scream before fleeing into the woods to escape the agents.
 Marcello watches as she is pursued through the forest and shot to death.
 Manganiello walks away from the car for a cigarette, disgusted by Marcello's cowardice in not shooting Anna when she ran to their car.

 In 1943, amidst Benito Mussolini's resignation and the fall of the Fascist regime in Italy, Marcello now has a daughter with Giulia and appears settled in a conventional life.
 One night, Marcello walks the streets of Rome with Italo as crowds celebrate the fall of Mussolini.
 Marcello overhears two men flirting with each other.
 He recognises one of them as Lino, who survived his earlier attack; Marcello then realizes that he never committed the murder he has agonized over since childhood.
 He starts yelling, denouncing Lino as a Fascist, a homosexual, and the murderer of the Quadris.
 Lino flees and, in his frenzy, Marcello also denounces Italo as a Fascist.
 As an anti-Fascist crowd sweeps past, taking Italo with them, Marcello sits near a small fire and stares behind him at the young man Lino had been speaking to, now naked on a bed.